 PPL Rules Part 2 Eligibility for PLP, Part 3 Claims for PLP

-Policy reference: PPL Guide 2.1 PLP eligibility overview, 2.2 PPL scheme work test for PLP, 2.3 PPL scheme income test for PLP, 2.4 PPL scheme Australian residency test & absences from Australia for PLP, 2.4.3 NARWP for PLP, 4.1.6 Permission to make claims
+Policy reference: PPL Guide 2.1 PLP eligibility overview, 2.2 PPL scheme work test for PLP, 2.3 PPL scheme income test for PLP, 2.4 PPL scheme Australian residency test & absences from Australia for PLP, 2.4.3 NARWP for PLP, 2.5 Caring for a child, 2.9 Maximum PLP entitlements, 4.1.6 Permission to make claims

 Last reviewed: